rgwch/ioBroker.mystrom-wifi-button/README.md

 ```

 ## Troubleshoot
 MyStrom WiFi Button needs quite a strong WLAN and disconnects itself after a short delay.
 If disconnected, ioBroker can not find it for configuration.
+Configuration is only possible, wenn the Button is connected to a USB port.
+The Button+ enters configration mode, if you remove and reinsert batteries.

 If the indicator in the instances tab doesn't turn green:

 * make sure, you gave the correct IP Address of the button.
 Use a Browser and navigate to `http://{IP of the button}/api/v1/info`.
 If that call doesn't succeed, you have either the wrong IP or the Button doesn't work.
 If you receive a JSON Data Structure, the Button is alive.
 Try to reload the Adapter instance.

-* Check the entries in the "Log" Tab of ioBroker
+* Check the entries in the "Log" Tab of ioBroker.
+If it says "ETIMEDOUT" or "EHOSTUNREACH", the Button was not found.
+Disconnect and reconnect from the USB and press the Button.
+Try to find it with the browser.
+If t says something like "Only absolute URLs are supported", you had probably a typo in the URL.

 ## Changelog